aerospike-community/tinkerbench/README.md

 # Tinkerbench

 Tinkerbench is tool for running and managing benchmarks on TinkerPop based graph databases.
+It is built on the JMH benchmarking framework. https://github.com/openjdk/jmh and customised for running benchmarks on any tinkerpop based Graph database.

 Currently supported benchmarks:
 - Identity Graph
 - Load benchmark

 ## Load Benchmark

 Requirements: To run this benchmark you must have Aerospike Graph Service running and connected to Aerospike.
+If you already have AGS setup and connected to Aerospike database proceed with the steps below.
+If not, you can use Aerolab to quickly setup Aerospike Graph.

-Instructions for using Aerolab to start up Aerospike Graph Service and Aerospike using Aerolab are at the bottom of the page.
+Instructions for using Aerolab to start up Aerospike Graph Service and Aerospike are at the bottom of the page.

 The load benchmark is a simple benchmark that does the following setup / benchmark process.

 ### Setup
+The load benchmark does the following steps
-- Clear the graph
+1. Clears the graph (g.V().drop())
-- Load a graph with seed size
+2. Writes `benchmark.seedSize` number of vertices with ids `1-benchmark.seedSize`

 ### Benchmark
-- Run many mergeV's with seed size * seed multiplier
-- Run many edge inserts that attach vertices
+- Get or create vertices with a random ID between `1-benchmark.seedSize*benchmark.seedSize.multiplier`
+- Create edges between randomly chosen vertices

 ### Steps to use the Load Benchmark
-- Run `./scrips/build-docker.sh` to build the docker image
+- Run `./scripts/build-docker.sh` to build the docker image
-- Run `./scripts/run_docker.sh` to run the docker image
+- Edit `./scripts/run_docker.sh` and ensure all the parameters are correct
-- Edit `./scripts/run_docker.sh` to change the environment variables and configure the benchmark
+   - Most importantly the graph.server.host and graph.server.port.
+These refer to the accessible IP address and port of the AGS instance.
+- Run the script. `./scripts/run_docker.sh`

 ## Identity Benchmark